sebsciarra/HugoWebsite/content/technical_content/EM/index.md

 \end{align}
 \end{spreadlines}
 $$
-The Python code block below shows that, after the M step, the evidence lower bound indeed only increases by as much as the expected complete-data log-likelihood.
+The Python code block below (see lines <a href="#112">112--158</a>) shows that, after the M step, the evidence lower bound indeed only increases by as much as the expected complete-data log-likelihood.
 Note that, although I have not yet shown how to derive new parameter estimates, I do so in the section on [computing new parameter estimates](#m-step-math).
 To better understand how new values are computed for $\mu_k$ (probability of selecting each $k$ coin) and $p_k$ (probability of heads for each $k$ coin), I provide previews of the solutions in Equations \ref{eq:mixture-prob} and \ref{eq:mu-solution}.

 $$
 \begin{spreadlines}{0.5em}